DDT (professional wrestling): Tilt-a-whirl DDT

 Also known as Satellite DDT, this variation sees the charging wrestler being spun into a tilt-a-whirl and ends the move up into a DDT.
 An inverted variation is also possible.

 Tornado DDT

 The tornado DDT is also referred to as a spinning DDT.
 A wrestler goes to the top rope and applies a front facelock to an opponent from an elevated position (for example, sitting on the top turnbuckle against an opponent standing on the mat, or from the apron against an opponent standing on the ground).
 The wrestler then jumps forward and swings around to fall backwards and drop the opponent's head into the mat.
+The move is popularly used by John Cena during his matches in the WWE.

 Standing tornado DDT

 In this version the fighter charges an opponent standing, jumps and applies the front facelock in the air before swinging and falling backwards having the opponent hit face first or head first into the canvas.
 This is sometimes known as a jumping swinging DDT and is used regularly by fighters who use a standard tornado DDT.
-Mickie James popularized this move under the name Mickie-DT.
+Mickie James popularized this move under the name Mick-DT.